Your partner or spouse’s mental breakdown and your relationship

 You can tackle the problems together, both in your own ways.
 And, once you’ve overcome this together, there’s nothing you won’t be able to beat in the future!

 Accept that you’ll both respond, think and feel differently.
 Accept each other for who you are and how you cope with this situation.
 And become heroes together!
 Triumph over adversity, and strengthen your relationship as a result.

 If the breakdown happened as part of a relationship crisis it could also spell the end of your partnership.
 If you’re contemplating the ending of your relationship, or indeed your partner is, I highly recommend you connect with an online, licensed therapist, or consult a professional local to you.

 Although I can’t tell you how much longer this breakdown will last, I can tell you that there will come a point when your partner has recovered.
 So, if you’re in it for the long haul, be prepared to encounter challenges and upsets along the way.
 Be prepared to support your partner, but be sure to look after your own health too (remember to take time out when you need to).

 Be prepared for one step forward and a couple of steps backwards.
 Notice and celebrate each positive step forward, no matter how small or infrequent.
-You'll find the steps forward become bigger and happen more often over time.
+You’ll find the steps forward will become bigger and happen more often over time.

 When your partner’s well again, consciously make time to celebrate, together, the strength of your relationship.
 Be grateful, together, for what you both have, and what you’ve achieved – independently and as a couple.
 And know that, now you’ve survived this period together, you’re better equipped to face anything else that life may throw at you.